 Rachel Hardeman, a health policy professor at the University of Minnesota, explained, “It’s thinking about how do you infuse this across all of the learning in medical education, so that it’s not this sort of drop in the bucket, like, one-time thing.”
 She added that the courses that delve into systemic racism should be required learning.

 If racial bias led to negligence or malpractice in your medical care, you have the right to compensation for your losses.
-The injury attorneys at McGowan, Hood & Felder, LLC can help.
+The injury attorneys at McGowan, Hood, Felder & Phillips, LLC can help.
 To schedule your free consultation with one of our South Carolina medical malpractice attorneys, call 803-327-7800, or we invite you to reach out to us through our contact page.

-McGowan, Hood & Felder started with three attorneys – Chad McGowan, S. Randall Hood and Johnny Felder – who believed that every South Carolina client deserved to be treated with respect, and that every person in need deserved an opportunity to tell their story.
-Since then, we have grown in size and number, with nearly 20 attorneys whose primary goal is offer you and your family exceptional legal guidance and support when most needed.
+McGowan, Hood, Felder & Phillips, LLC has been a part of your community for years.
+We founded our firm in its current state in 2003, but each of our partners – Chad McGowan, S. Randall Hood, Johnny Felder and Robert Phillips – has more than 20 years of experience to his name.
+Since then, we have grown in both size and number, with nearly 20 attorneys whose primary goal is offer you and your family exceptional legal guidance and support when most needed.

-Read more about McGowan, Hood & Felder, LLC
+Read more about McGowan, Hood, Felder & Phillips, LLC